-For some reason, I'm always starving on Sunday morning.
-It's mainly because I'm a morning person, and I have my breakfast right away in the morning - Eric is completely different - a night owl.
+For some reason, I’m always starving on Sunday morning.
+It’s mainly because I’m a morning person, and I have my breakfast right away in the morning – Lorenzo is completely different – a night owl.
 He loves sleeping in and does not function well until after 10am on Sunday mornings.
-Regardless of Eric, I'll go and prepare breakfast for the both of us while he continues to sleep.
+Regardless of Lorenzo, I’ll go and prepare breakfast for the both of us while he continues to sleep.
 But sometimes I like the help in the kitchen, because while I prepare the main dish, he can also prepare the bacon.
 This particular Sunday morning, I wanted a hearty and light Easter breakfast for the both of us.
-Eric fried up the bacon, we had a fresh pot of Gavina coffee, eggs over easy, and these delicious Whole-Wheat Buttermilk pancakes.
+Lorenzo fried up the bacon, we had a fresh pot of Gavina coffee, eggs over easy, and these delicious Whole-Wheat Buttermilk pancakes.
 These pancakes were excellent and easy to make, and a perfect way to start the day.

 Whole-Wheat Buttermilk Pancakes

 Ingredients:3/4 cup all-purpose flour (3.4 oz)3/4 cup whole-wheat flour (3.6 oz)3 tablespoons sugar1 1/2 teaspoons baking powder1/2 teaspoon baking soda1/2 teaspoon salt1 1/2 cups low-fat buttermilk1 tablespoon canola oil1 large egg1 large egg whitecooking spray3/4 cup maple syrup3 tablespoons butter